Five key steps

 You may also be required to submit further documents e.g. a sample of work or research proposal in support of your application.
 If this is necessary for a decision to be made on your application, the document will become a mandatory part of your application.
 See below.

 Guidance on a research proposal

-If you are applying for any of our research courses - MRes, MA by Research or PhD - you'll need to supply a research proposal with your application.
+If you are applying for any of our research courses - MRes, MA by Research or PhD - you will need to supply a research proposal with your application.

 Your proposal should include information about your chosen area of research and your proposed research question(s) so that we can understand exactly what you’re hoping to study, and determine who might be an appropriate supervisor for you.
 Each discipline requires slightly different things in a research proposal, so you might find it useful to seek advice from the admissions tutor or your potential supervisor before you apply but the following guidelines give a sense of what is often included.

-Your proposal should normally be around 2 pages (double spaced) and will often include:
+Your proposal should normally be around two pages (double spaced) and will often include:

 Where possible, identifying a possible supervisor in the area of research you are interested in, and contacting them directly for advice, is the best method of ensuring that your research proposal meets the criteria to enable you to gain a place to study.

-Now that you have all of your supporting documentation ready, you're ready to apply for your postgraduate course using our Coursefinder - good luck!
+Now that you have all of your supporting documentation ready, you are ready to apply for your postgraduate course using our Coursefinder - good luck!